imattau/nostr-community-conventions/README.md

 ### 5. Self-Describing Behaviour

 - The service MUST return its own NCC-02 and NCC-05 records when queried via standard Nostr filters
-- Self-publication MAY be performed by a sidecar resolver or equivalent process
+- Self-publication MAY be performed by a Sidecar or equivalent process

 ### 6. Client Resolution Neutrality